FAQ - Frequently asked questions about garage doors

 Is this an actual problem?

 Read more Is this an actual problem?
-Yes, it’s possible for your garage door to open by itself.
+Yes, it’s possible, although rare, for your garage door to open by itself.
 There are a few unusual factors that can cause your door open by itself.
 Here are a few scenarios we've come across:Residential electric garage door openers manufactured after 1993 are equipped with two safety mechanisms that operate while the door is closing.
 The first is photoelectric and the second is mechanical.
 The most common scenario is a misalignment of the photoelectric reversal system.
 When the two sensor housings are out of alignment, the beam is cut off, which the door opener interprets as an object in the way of the door’s descent.
 As a result, it automatically reopens the door.
 Realigning the beams will resolve the problem.
 To make sure that it has been corrected, check the wall panel near the entrance to your home.
-The indicator light should have stopped blinking.Another common scenario: during the winter, the threshold of your garage door must be kept clean to avoid any accumulation of snow.
+The indicator light should have stopped blinking.Another common scenario: during the winter, the threshold of your garage door must be kept clean to avoid any accumulation of snow or ice.
 Otherwise, the door’s mechanical mechanism will butt up against this buildup, and depending on how sensitive it is, may reverse the door.Also, a power surge caused by a lightning storm, for example, may have damaged the electrical circuits of your door opener.There’s one last scenario that applies to door openers manufactured before 1993.
 Before this time, remotes were programmed by positioning clips.
 By sheer chance, one of your neighbors may have a remote programmed with the same code.
 After 1993, LiftMaster started using a rotating code with millions of possible programming combinations.

 According to a persistent urban legend, a plane passing over your home can cause your garage door to open.
 To correct many people’s misimpression, we should point out that it all depends on the frequency used by the door opener.
 The frequency used in older garage door openers could interfere with certain military planes.
 This problem was corrected starting in 1993 by employing a different transmission frequency.